LWO joins hands with Agri NW

 - If the primary breadwinner is the father and pays as a Platinum member, the sons who farm with him, as well as the farm managers, qualify as Gold members.

 - Where the owner, managing director, trustee or chief executive officer of an enterprise already pays a Platinum membership, farm managers qualify as Gold members.

 These are people who desire membership and have an interest in agricultural related aspects and want to associate and work with Agri NW.

 - We will perform our functions in line with the letter and spirit of the Constitution of the Republic of South Africa.

-- We are committed to a South Africa where there is food and fiber security.
+- We are committed to a South Africa where there is food and fibre security.

 - We regard integrity, transparency and inclusivity as core principles in the execution of our mandate.
 We believe in sound corporate governance that leads to a-political and ethical practices in all respects.

 - We always strive to improve the profitability of all agricultural enterprises in South Africa in order to keep farmers on their land and to ensure that quality food is produced at affordable prices and accessible to all citizens.